TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/10-Returning-the-result-to-TYPO3.rst

    $content = $body->getContents();
    // ...
    return $content;

+.. todo: Let's add context to this code snippet.
+It's taken from the Bootstrap
+         and users should be able to follow and look it up quickly if wanted.

 In this section, you have learned how the extension displays a list of blogs.
 In the following chapters, we will look at creating a new post.